bazelbuild/bazel-blog/_posts/2019-02-01-dynamic-spawn-scheduler.md

 1. When the compiler is so fast that it's cheaper to run the action locally than remotely, and said actions are in the critical path.
 Examples include the Go compiler or the Java persistent workers.

-The introduced delays in incremental builds kill the edit/build/test cycle, so some users affected by this problem have rightfully objected to using remote execution.
+The introduced delays in incremental builds kill the edit/build/test cycle, so some users affected by this problem have understandably objected to using remote execution.

 Other users had papered over this problem by configuring certain mnemonics to run locally but this approach doesn't scale: unless you have time to dedicate to engineering productivity (and not everyone has this privilege), it will be difficult to set things up and maintain them over time to keep builds fast.